Garlic Steak Bites and Potatoes

 Serving Suggestions

 While this one skillet meal is a great choice to serve all on its own, you can also make some fun side dishes to serve alongside it!
-Roasted air fryer baby carrots and roasted parsnip fries would both be super yummy.
+Make some air fryer baby carrots or roasted root vegetables.

-And if you're not a fan of the pan seared potatoes, make some dairy free mashed potatoes instead!
-Don't forget to finish off your meal with a simple sweet treat, like lemon blueberry cookies or peach cobbler.
+You might want to finish off your meal with a simple sweet dessert, like lemon blueberry cookies or peach cobbler.

 Other Steak Recipes